mgtron278/medical_chatbot/readme.md

 ### 5. Load API Keys into `.env` File
 Before running migrations, ensure that all necessary API keys are loaded into the `.env` file.

-1. **Create/edit a `.env` File**:
+1. **Create/Edit a `.env` File**:

-   - You already have a .env file, edit the keys with the credentials i provide in email.
+   - You already have a `.env` file, edit it with the credentials provided via email.

 2. **Add API Keys and Database Credentials**:
-   - Open the `.env` file and edit the following entries:
+   - Open the `.env` file and add the following entries:
      ```bash
      # OpenAI API Key
      OPENAI_API_KEY=<your-openai-api-key>